johnbillion/wp-crontrol/readme.md

 WP Crontrol enables you to view and control what's happening in the WP-Cron system.
 From the admin screens you can:

  * View all cron events along with their arguments, recurrence, callback functions, and when they are next due.
- * Edit, delete, and immediately run any cron events.
+ * Edit, delete, pause, resume, and immediately run cron events.
  * Add new cron events.
  * Bulk delete cron events.
  * Add and remove custom cron schedules.